rsdoiel/antenna/planet.md

 ---

-## Israeli attacks kill at least 100 in Gaza, medics say
+## Israeli attacks kill at least 130 in Gaza, medics say

 date: 2025-05-18, from: RTÉ News

-Israeli airstrikes killed at least 100 Palestinians across Gaza overnight, local health authorities said, as the enclave's health ministry said public hospitals in the north of the territory were now "out of service" after Israeli forces besieged the Indonesian hospital.
+Israeli airstrikes killed at least 130 Palestinians across Gaza overnight, local health authorities said, as the Israeli military said it had begun "extensive ground operations" in northern and southern Gaza.

 <br>